 IAAPA statistics revealed 1,343 ride-related injuries throughout U.S. in 2008 only.

-When you call our office we will ask you for basic information about yourself and what happened and we will also ask you for the evidence involved in your claim.
+When you call our office, we will ask you for basic information about yourself and what happened, and we will also ask you for the evidence involved in your claim.

 A fun day at an amusement park can turn into a nightmare in a second.
 International Association of Amusement Parks and Attractions (IAAPA) statistics revealed 1,343 ride-related injuries throughout U.S. in 2008 only.
-80 of these injuries were "serious", meaning the victims needed to spend the night in a hospital for treatment (and not just observation).
+80 of these injuries were serious, meaning the victims needed to spend the night in a hospital for treatment (and not just observation).
 Not all injuries are noticeable immediately after the incident.
-For example, someone could suffer an apparent minor neck injury after an adventurous ride and only after a few days discovers he/she has whiplash.
-Or while on a ride, you could experience a minor stomach pain and later you discover that you have suffered internal injuries.
+For example, someone could suffer an apparent minor neck injury after an adventurous ride and only after a few days discover he/she has whiplash.
+Or while on a ride, you could experience a minor stomach pain and later discover that you have suffered internal injuries.

 Amusement parks have insurances that protect them in visitor injury cases and plenty of experienced lawyers to keep them safe from getting sued.
 If you have been the victim of an amusement park or a water park incident, you will need a goodView full answer

 According to a spokesman for the National Association of Amusement Ride Safety Officials, inflatables, such as bounce houses, are the most dangerous amusement devices.
 Inflatables cause more injuries than any other ride, even more than roller coasters.
 In 2013, a total of 357 U.S fixed-site amusement facilities were invited to...View full answer

 Amusement park injury cases have a complex nature, as several areas of state and federal law may come into play.
 A case like this is most likely a combination of product liability, negligence, and premises liability.
 Most amusement park...View full answer

 Amusement park injuries can usually be based on negligence, product liability, and premises liability.
 The vast majority ofView full answer